ajeenkkya/Hand-Emoji-Recognition/README.md

 ## Process
 Firstly use *create database.ipnb* to create images from video while creating the database split training data and testing data.
 Then use *emoji_train.ipnb* to train the model on the images which creates *hand_emoji_v5.h5* file which is just a file where the weights of the network are saved which can be used to load the model.
-Now, to manually test the images use *classify_result.ipnb* it would show to images with its predicted label.
+Now, to manually test the images use *classify_result.ipnb* it would show the images with its predicted label.

 ## Problems faced
 In the following project some of the problems i encountered were: